Online Safety

 • teaching kids how to ask for help early

 The goal is not perfect control.
-The goal is a safer digital neighborhood, with the least invasive tools that still give you meaningful signals.
+The goal is a safer digital neighborhood, with the least invasive tools that still give parents meaningful signals.

 If you want the one sentence summary: